Stock, Essex: Transport

-Formerly half of the village was in the parish of Buttsbury and the parish had within its boundaries a hamlet which was a detached part of Orsett.
-Both of these anomalies have now been resolved.
+The B1007 runs through the centre of the village, providing a direct connection by road to Chelmsford, Billericay, Basildon and Stanford-le-Hope.
+It also links Stock with the A12 trunk road to the north via junction 15.

+First Essex operates frequent bus services on route 300 between Chelmsford, Galleywood, Billericay and Basildon.
+There are also two-hourly services on route 14 between Chelmsford, West Hanningfield and Wickford.

+The nearest National Rail stations are at Ingatestone, on the Great Eastern Main Line, and Billericay, on the Shenfield-Southend line; Greater Anglia provides services from both stations to London Liverpool Street.

 Notable residents

 The poet William Cowper (pronounced Cooper) was a friend of Willam Unwin, who was the rector from 1769 to 1787.
 The Cowper poem that is most closely connected with Stock is Tithing Time at Stock or the Yearly Distress.

 Admiral Sir Vernon Haggard lived in the village.